charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 since we no longer have classes and inheritance.

 **NOTE**: _Which are better: functions or classes?
 I think this is probably the wrong question.
-Instead, we ask about the trade offs.
+Instead, we ask about the trade-offs.
 What is good and bad about classes?
 What is good and bad about functions?
 What do we gain or lose by switching between them?
 To learn more, try [this Google search][gs] or one like it._

 ## The return Statement

-Another big change is that we use a simple return statement rather than the **React.Component** render method.
-To illustrate this, I'll go all the way back to week one, and revisit the function component in our React Basics
+Another significant change is that we use a simple **return** statement rather than the **React.Component** render method.
+To illustrate this, I'll go back to week one, and revisit the function component in our React Basics assignment:
-assignment:

 ```javascript
 import React from 'react';